PriyankaaNigam/AI-Data-Unlocked/Insurance_Analytics/README.md

 ### Key Insights

 1. Urban customers contribute the largest share of total premiums (11.1M).
-2. Lead funnelanalysis shows a 60% drop-off from website visits to quotes and 65% drop-off from quotes to polices, yielding only an 11.5% overall conversion rate.
+2. Lead funnel analysis shows a 60% drop-off from website visits to quotes and 65% drop-off from quotes to polices, yielding only an 11.5% overall conversion rate.
-3. Claims frequency is fairly consistent accross age groups (ranges 37-40%), but widowed 18-24 policyholders show the hihgst frequency (48%).
+3. Claims frequency is fairly consistent accross age groups (ranges 37-40%), but widowed 18-24 policyholders show the highest frequency (48%).
 4. Divorced policyholders aged 55-65 years record the highest share of high severity claims (13.5%).

 ### Tools